oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 |Abstract Node Template | An abstract node template is a node template that doesn’t define any implementations for the TOSCA lifecycle management operations.
 Service designers explicitly mark node templates as abstract using the substitute directive.
 TOSCA orchestrators provide implementations for abstract node templates by finding substituting templates for those node templates. |

 ### 1.3.2 Acronyms and abbreviations
+Defined in this document
+- TOSCA Topology and Orchestration Specification for Cloud Applications
+- CSAR  Cloud Service Archive A file format defined by OASIS TOSCA to contain TOSCA files

+Used by this specification
+- YAML  Yet Another Markup Language The Languange TOSCA uses for files
+- MACD  Moves, Adds, Changes, and Deletions
+- DSL  Domian Specific Language

+Used as examples
+- TAR Tape Archive A file format originally used in unix
+- DBMS  Database Management System
+- SD-WAN Software Defined Wide Area Network
+- SQL Structured Query Language
+- VPN   Virtual Private Network
 -------
 # 2 TOSCA Overview